Lika: Economy

 Lika is traditionally a rural area with a developed farming (growing potatoes) and livestock.
 Industry is minimal and relies mostly on wood processing.
-Tourism is important to the region, with two national parks (Plitvice Lakes National Park and Sjeverni Velebit) attracting visitors from all over the world.
+Tourism is important to the region, with two national parks (Plitvice Lakes National Park and Northern Velebit National Park) attracting visitors from all over the world.
 In 2015, Plitvice Lakes National Park attracted 1.2 million visitors.

 Culture

 Lika has a distinct culture.
 The Ikavian and Shtokavian dialects of Croatian are both spoken in most of Lika, and Chakavian is spoken in the North around the town of Brinje.

 Lika caps are worn by the local men and farmers informally at home, and also formally at weddings and celebrations.

 Cuisine

 The cuisine of Lika is shaped by its mountainous terrain, scarcity of arable land, cold winters, and the extensive practice of animal husbandry.
 It is simple, traditional and hearty, heavily focused on fresh, local ingredients and home style cooking.
 Maize, potatoes, lamb and dairy products form the basis of the local diet.
 Meat is commonly salted or dried, while on special occasions a whole lamb is roasted on a large skewer.
 Common meat products include šunka (ham), pršut (prosciutto), kulin (blood sausage) and žmare (čvarci).
 Dairy products such as butter, skorup and cheeses are abundant.
 Basa is a common cheese variety made from fermented milk and skorup.
 Trout is farmed and used extensively in many varieties, smoked, marinated or breaded in corn flour and fried.
 Trout caviar is local delicacy.
 The use of vegetables is limited, and mostly consists of cabbage, turnips and beans.